 The Rossignol XV Splitboard is designed for straight lining big mountain peaks.
 If your the sort of rider that doesn’t like to turn much, this directional splitboard is for you.

-Rossignol XV Splitboard Review
+Rossignol XV Splitboard Sizing

 The new Rossignol XV Splitboard is the pro model of Xavier De La Rue.
 With a size range of 159, 163, 164W and 167 you start to get an idea of who this splitboard was designed for.
 Powerful riders that pack a little extra weight will love this setup.
 Light and lengthy splitboarders most likely will have a hard time controlling this board at speed as Rossignol recommends riders be between 145 lb to 210 lb for these split.
 For stronger riders, this is one of the gnarlier splitboards on the market.